Opera star Sune Hjerrild has created 'Linkedin for the classical music industry'

 15 May 2019

-Does the onward march of digital business mean that the ‘more traditional’ industries are doomed to fall by the wayside?
-The world of classical music, some may argue, is one example of a sector that could be at risk.
+The onward march of digital business is relentless.
+But where does this leave the more traditional industries?
+Are they doomed to fall by the wayside?
+The world of classical music is one example of a sector that could be at risk.

-However, Danish opera tenor turned tech leader, Sune Hjerrild is on a mission to bring the industry into the digital age to ensure its survival in the long-term.
+However, Danish opera tenor turned tech leader, Sune Hjerrild is on a mission to bring the industry into the digital age, and ensure its survival in the long-term.
 Say hello to Truelinked, a platform that connects classical music artists with stakeholders…

 Truelinked: Fast facts

 - Provides a 70% time-saving for casting processes